ClaireProvot/Node.js-SQL---Pokedex-API/README.md

 ## Requirement

-Pokedex-API requires the following to run:
+Pokedex-API-SQL requires the following to run:

 - Node.js 8.10+
 - npm 5.6+ (normally comes with Node.js)